mkidson/mkidson_obsidian_vault/MSc/To-Do files/Sphere paper analyses.md

 250 channels across 10 MeVee (standard) but maybe finer binning for gammas Consistent binning per MeVee for gammas and for neutrons

+# To send
+- [x] Gamma and neutron average pulses
+- [ ] Sphere L spectra for calibration gammas, angular gammas, STNG neutrons
+- [ ] Sphere L-S spectra for STNG and AmBe